 - When a person commits DV their information is input into the California statewide CLETS systems, which is a law enforcement informational system that provides information to police and sheriffs about domestic violence parties;

-- When a permanent restraining order is entered, it restricts the liberties and freedoms of the restrained party.
+- When a permanent restraining order is entered, it restricts the liberties and choices of the restrained party.
 The restrictions can be significant.

-If you are considering filing a restraining order or you are defending a restraining order, or if you believe that a restraining order hearing may be more difficult than you initially anticipated (whether you are the petitioner or respondent), call our office today for a free consultation.
+If you are considering filing a restraining order or you are defending a restraining order, or if you believe that a restraining order hearing may be more difficult than you initially anticipated (whether you are the petitioner or respondent), call our office today for a private consultation.
 Our San Diego domestic violence attorneys can walk you through the process and let you know specifically what you should expect in your case.
 We have provided you with a basic set of procedural likelihoods for your domestic violence restraining order case on this page.

 What to expect when a domestic violence restraining order is filed in San Diego Family Court

 Domestic violence (DV) restraining order (RO) cases follow the same basic track to conclusion; however, depending on whether the parties are represented, the issues involved (such as custody and visitation or support), the amount of evidence involved, and other factors, the case may conclude very quickly or take considerable time.
 In all cases, the following procedures will apply:

 - A DV case is started when a person needing protection files a temporary restraining order (TRO) with the family court.
 The case is filed in the courthouse location applicable based on the requesting party’s or restrained party’s address, whichever the filing party prefers.
 A DV TRO filing includes a request for an RO, a statement of facts (called an affidavit) describing all the abuse that occurred, and other necessary paperwork.